KnowledgeCanvas/knowledge/README.md

+# A Quick Note

+This software is not a finished product and provides no warranty of any kind.
+You are welcome to open an issue or a pull request.
+Contributors are welcome.

+As of Feb 2022, there is a good chance that _something_ in the app is not working properly, simply because it has not been fully implemented yet.

 # Getting Started

 1. Make sure you have Node, NPM, and Yarn installed.
 The following versions were used at the time of this writing: